ewpratten/ewpratten.com/_drafts/2020-08-24-Bazel-and-AVR.md

 )
 ```

-This can be compiled with `bazel build //example`, and the output binary will be in the `bazel-bin` directory.
+This can be compiled with `bazel build //example --config=avr_config`, and the output binary will be in the `bazel-bin` directory.
 You can run `avr-objcopy` and `avrdude` manually just like with a normal program.

 Importantly, every normal Bazel function will still work.
-Want to include [Eigen](https://github.com/vancegroup/EigenArduino) in your project?
+Want to include [EigenArduino](https://github.com/vancegroup/EigenArduino) in your project?
 Just import the [`rules_foreign_cc`](https://github.com/bazelbuild/rules_foreign_cc) ruleset and load the Eigen library like normal.
 You can also run unit tests through Bazel's regular [testing rules](https://docs.bazel.build/versions/master/be/c-cpp.html#cc_test).
 If you are a masochist, you could even try loading the [pybind11 rules](https://github.com/pybind/pybind11_bazel) and embedding a Python interpreter in your code.